DruidSmith/civic-hacking/EIA-EPA_Mashup.md

 [http://ofmpub.epa.gov/enviro/frs_rest_services.get_facilities?pgm_sys_acrnm=EIA-860&pgm_sys_id=3136&program_output=yes&output=JSON](http://ofmpub.epa.gov/enviro/frs_rest_services.get_facilities?pgm_sys_acrnm=EIA-860&pgm_sys_id=3136&program_output=yes&output=JSON)

+Program output may be useful for accessing some reports and data, for example accessing EPA E-GGRT greenhouse gas data.
+This will be shown in more detail below.

 ### Useful Outputs

 Note that the service returns many core elements that may be useful in applications, for example latitude and longitude: